-If you lived in Ireland instead of United States, you would:
+If you moved to Ireland from the United States, you would:

 MAKE 21.8% LESS MONEY EVERY YEAR